davidmacsix/davidmacsix.github.io/_pages/about.md

 ---
 title: "About Dr. Dot"
 permalink: /about/
+toc: true
 ---

-## 👩‍🔬 Meet Dr. Dorothy “Dot” MacDonald
+## Meet Dr. Dorothy “Dot” MacDonald

 Hi!
 I’m Dorothy MacDonald — but you can call me **Dr. Dot**.